harvesthq/api/Sections/Tasks.md

   <billable-by-default type="boolean">false</billable-by-default>
   <default-hourly-rate type="decimal">100</default-hourly-rate>
   <is-default type="boolean">false</is-default>
-  <name>Server Admninistration</name>
+  <name>Server Administration</name>
 </task>
 ```

-## DELETE EXISTING TASK
+## ARCHIVE OR DELETE EXISTING TASK

 DELETE `/tasks/#{task_id}`

 HTTP Response: 200 OK

-Returned if task does not have any hours associated.
+Returned if task does not have any hours associated - task will be deleted.

-HTTP Response: 400 Bad Request

-Returned if task is not removable.
+Returned if task is not removable - task will be archived.

 ## UPDATE AN EXISTING TASK